ch9nuk9/wbfm/README.md

 7. Check the log files (they will be in the /snakemake folder) to make sure there were no errors.
 Almost all errors will crash the program, but if you find one that doesn't, please file an issue!

-# Running a project: start from a previous project
+# ADVANCED: start from an incomplete project

 Snakemake works by keeping track of output files with special names, and only reliably works for the first run.
+If you have simply not run all of the steps or there was a crash, then continue with the above section.
+However, if you are re-running analysis steps, then see below.

-Thus, you should run each step one by one.
+In this case, you must run each step one by one.
 Note that you can check the current status of the project by moving to the project and running a script.
 Example:
 ```bash
 cd /path/to/your/project